 Readers in Mourning: Poirot is the only fictional character to receive an obituary in the New York Times.
 Although, at least one paper did an obit for Chewbacca.

 Recycled Script: Some of Poirot's adventures are so good, other characters copy them.

 Values Dissonance: "The Augean Stables" sees Poirot go to great lengths to bury and discredit accusations of embezzlement by a former Prime Minister... which happen to be true.
-This obstruction of justice, which involves destroying a man's career, is considered right and proper in order to defend the late Prime Minister's reputation.
+This obstruction of justice, which involves destroying a man's career, is considered right and proper in order to defend the late Prime Minister's reputation, prevent his party from suffering a great loss of face, and prevent a politician from another party from becoming the new Prime Minister (as he is considered to be most unsuitable for the position).
 Nowadays Poirot would be the villain in the story.